-Nicole Johnson, DrPH, MPH, MA has served as a diabetes advocate since she was diagnosed with type 1 diabetes in 1993.
-Although she is best known for her time as Miss America 1999 when she brought awareness to diabetes by sharing her personal story, she has gained a reputation most recently for her engagement in diabetes research focused on quality of life, psychosocial issues and family dynamics.
+With nearly 25 years of experience in behavioral health research, communications and nonprofit management, Dr. Johnson is well known for her lifelong service to diabetes.
+Although most recognized for her time as Miss America 1999 when she brought awareness to diabetes by sharing her personal story, she gained a reputation after that time for her engagement in diabetes research focused on psychosocial issues.

-Nicole lives in the Tampa Bay area and is a graduate of the University of South Florida.
-She has a Doctor of Public Health degree, as well as master’s degrees in Public Health and Communication.
+She has a Doctor of Public Health degree, as well as master’s degrees in public health and communication.